kaitlinnewson/carto2017/content/speakers.fr.md

 Neighbourhood House and the David Suzuki Foundation’s Climate Council.
 He was also reappointed to the City of Vancouver Commission in 2014.
-He is a former member of the City of Vancouver’s Development Permit Board Advisory Panel, and of the Academic Roundtable for the City of Vancouver’s Mayor’s Task Force on Housing Affordability
+He is a former member of the City of Vancouver’s Development Permit Board Advisory Panel, and of the Academic Roundtable for the City of Vancouver’s Mayor’s Task Force on Housing Affordability.

 ---
 ### <a name="Yanofsky"></a>Deena Yanofsky